Interaction between LCEAs and NCIAs

 The contractual entitlement to access an annual award round ceased on 1 April 2024.
 The annual award round from 1 April 2023 to 31 March 2024, which was based on evidence before 1 April 2023, was the final Local Clinical Excellence Award round.

 Pre-2018 LCEAs will be retained and these awards shall remain pensionable and consolidated.
 The value of these awards is frozen.
-Pre-2018 LCEAs are awards granted prior to 1 April 2018 under local clinical excellence awards schemes in place as of 31 March 2018.
+Pre-2018 LCEAs are awards granted prior to 1 April 2018 under local clinical excellence awards schemes in place as of 31 March 2018; they can also be accessed via the reversion mechanism for NCEA holders.
 The review process for these awards has been removed.
-Schedule 30 of the consultant contract will be updated to reflect these changes and we expect publication to be later in 2024.
+With effect from 1 April 2023, a consultant with a pre-2018 LCEA who retires, or partially retires, and returns to the same employer will retain their pre-2018 LCEA.

 About the National Clinical Impact Awards scheme